TimN1987/AlgorithmsLibrary/README.md

 - Learn a wider range of algorithms to apply to problems.
 - Increased confidence with JavaScript and Python syntax and conventions.
-- Further practise following a TDD approach with Github Actions for CI.
+- Further practice following a TDD approach with Github Actions for CI.